How To Create A To Do List In WordPress

 To-Do List Advanced Settings > Database Cleanup

-This area of the ‘Advanced Settings’ tab lets you perform database maintenance operations related to plugin data inside the plugin settings area …
+In this area you can carry out database maintenance tasks related to plugin data inside your plugin settings area without the need to log into your web server …

-This is useful if, for example, you notice that todo items you have previously deleted are still listed on your site.
+This function is useful if, for example, you notice that to-do items you have already deleted are still showing up on your site.

 The tasks below can be performed in this section:

-Any database operations you perform from this screen cannot be undone.
-If you are sure that you want to proceed with any of the database operations available in this section, then remember to backup your WordPress database first.
+Actions that you perform on the database from this screen cannot be undone.
+If you are sure that you want to proceed with any of the database operations available in this section, then remember to backup your database first.

-If you don’t want to back up your site yourself, then consider getting support from a WordPress professional, or use backup plugins.
-Learn about a WordPress backup plugin that we recommend using to perform complete backups here:
+If you don’t want to back up your site yourself, then get professional WordPress help services, or use backup plugins.
+Learn about a great WordPress backup plugin that can fully automate your backup process here:

 User Permissions